Overview:

 For crossover and significant events, I typically only read the main story the first time I encounter it.
 Trying to read all of the tie-ins with the story tends to make them increasingly convoluted and are not crucial to the main narrative.
 However, I think they are important to read, as many series-shifting plotlines can happen.

 For the tie-in issues, I only read them as they come up in the reading guide that I am working through.
-This can become problematic because the tie-in issues are not always included in collected editions.
+This can become problematic because the tie-in issues are not always included in collected editions of the event.
 So you may need to hunt for them.

 Reading Order: